Buying Prints, Books and Gift Vouchers FAQs

 Yes, you can.
 Dave will let you use his 35mm negatives (taken in the 1980’s but still in excellent condition, as you would expect).
 If you can manage to bring along some negatives of your own you will get more from the day as the subjects will mean more to you.
 If you manage to expose a film but not to process it then let me know and I will see what I can do to help to make sure you have some of your own negatives to print from.

-Yes, we do lots of courses for individuals as well as for couples and small groups.
-With 1 or 2 people it is usually with Dave Butcher as the only tutor.
+Yes, all of our courses are for personal tuition only.
+You can of course bring your own group of friends or colleagues within the constraints of numbers mentioned above.
+With a single client it is usually with Dave Butcher as the only tutor.
 For larger groups we usually provide 2 tutors, Dave and Jan Butcher.
-The largest group we take is 3.
+The largest group we take is usually 3 but can be up to 5 by prior agreement.
 We don’t offer tuition for groups larger than this as the individual attention is then much reduced from what we expect to provide.

 We run courses in the Peak District National Park.
 Contact us directly to discuss your needs.
 Private darkroom courses for individuals are a good way to guarantee the highest level of guidance and tuition from Dave Butcher, which translates into faster progress with your black and white printing.
-The maximum number is still 2 people unless you let me know me that you have 3 people who are very patient with each other and don’t mind a bit less attention as long as you are having a fun, productive day or two in the darkroom together.
+The maximum number for black and white darkroom workshops is still 2 people.

 I would like to experience black and white photography from taking the picture to processing the film and making prints, can you help?